rozester/Twitter-Sentiment-Analyzer/README.md

 Steps to start this project:-

-1- Create your own MongoDB with this tables:-
+1- Create your own MongoDB with these tables:-
 <img src="MongoDB-Config.png" />

 3- Start MongoDB server.